artfrankel/EQrateinv/README.md

 # EQrateinv
-programs to calculate rates of earthquake scenarios on faults, using their slip rates
+programs to calculate rates of earthquake scenarios on faults, using their slip rates.
+See Frankel, A. (2026) Solving for earthquake recurrence rates from fault slip rates in a muli-segment, multi-fault rupture system: an overdetermined inversion approach, Seismologiocal Research Letters.
+Code rateinvflt.f uses a singel fault.
+Compiled with nnls, a non negative least squares code.
+Used gfortran to compile.